owenfriend24/temple/3_integration_analyses/3_permutation_test.md

 ### identifying group-level clusters using FSL's randomise
+* When age is included as a parametric modulator in randomise, it is entered as a continuous regressor in the design matrix rather than as a group label.
+Randomise then repeatedly permutes the data relative to this design to build a null distribution for the age-related regression coefficient at each voxel.
+The resulting statistics test whether there is a systematic voxelwise change with age beyond what would be expected by chance, with family-wise error control across the brain.

 1. concatenate subject z-maps in MNI space
 * adds each subject image as a 'timepoint' (i.e., 4th dimension)